 We love fresh fruit!
 And we assume since you are here, you do too!
 We always end up growing more blackberries than we intend to because we over plant to begin with.
 Since we always end up with a huge harvest, we decided we needed to learn how to freeze blackberries.

 Blackberries are fantastic!
-They are delicious on their own, but you can also make jams out of them, put them in pie, on cobbler, or put them in a delicious fruit smoothie.
+They are delicious on their own, but you can also make jams out of them, put them in pie, in blackberry iced tea, or put them in a delicious fruit smoothie.

 Step One